 Meet Your Farmers

-With backgrounds in education, farming, and community organizing, E.A.T.
+With backgrounds in farming and community organizing, E.A.T.
 South’s small but talented staff welcomes you and your group to our farm.
 Come learn with us!

 Caylor grew up in Troy and is returning after many years in Oregon where she worked with community organizations, farmed and helped farmers market their produce.
 She's readjusting to the Alabama heat, but is excited to connect with our community around good food and gardening.
 Caylor leads volunteer work parties, teaches Farm in the City classes, helps out with field trips and takes care of the day-to-day needs of the farm, the cat and our chickens and ducks.
 She says the ducks are her favorites, but don’t tell the chickens.